A common framework

 Health and welfare:

-An indication of the health, welfare and resilience of the animals on the farm.
+Indicates the health, welfare and resilience of the animals on the farm.

 Feed and input efficiency:

-Indicates the feed type and source of the feed for animals on-farm, as well as the efficiency of protein conversion.
+Identifies the feed type and source of the feed for animals on-farm, as well as the efficiency of protein conversion.

 Captures nutrient management in relation to water and soil quality, biodiversity, productivity and crop health.